briangann/grafana-gauge-panel/README.md

 * Thresholding colors displayed on gauge
 * Threshold can modify displayed value and background

+* Needle animation speed is now configurable
+* Arbitrary degree gauges now supported (default is from 60 to 320)
+* Value text on gauge can now be moved up/down as needed

 ## Building

 This plugin relies on Grunt/NPM/Bower, typical build sequence: